FlatFilers/platform-sdk-starter/README.md

 3. `DateField`: a date
 4. `OptionField`: a field with a set of pre-defined values
 5. `BooleanField`: a true / false field
+5. `LinkedField`: a field that links two sheets together

 ### Field options